software-mansion/react-native-reanimated/docs/docs/animations.md

 [GIF]

-Unlike in the previous example, here we define animation in `useAnimatedStyle` hook.
+Unlike in the previous example, here we define animation in the `useAnimatedStyle` hook.
-This makes it possible to use a single Shared Value but map that to a two View's styles.
+This makes it possible to use a single Shared Value but map that to two View's styles.

 ## Animation Modifiers

 Beside the ability of adjusting animation options, another way of customizing animations is by using animation modifiers.
 Currently, Reanimated exposes three modifiers: [`delay`](api/delay), [`sequence`](api/sequence) and [`repeat`](api/repeat).
 As the name suggests, `delay` modifier makes the provided animation to start with a given delay, the `sequence` modifier allows a number of animations to be provided and will make them run one after another.
-The `repeat` modifier allows for the provided animation to be repeated several times.
+Finally, the `repeat` modifier allows for the provided animation to be repeated several times.

 Modifiers typically take one or more animation objects with optional configuration as an input, and return an object that represents the modified animation.
-This makes it possible to wrap existing animation helpers (or custom helpers) or make a chain of modifiers when necessary.
+This makes it possible to wrap existing animation helpers (or custom helpers), or make a chain of modifiers when necessary.
 Please refer to the documentation of each of the modifier methods to learn about the ways how they can be parameterized.

 Let us now exercise the use of modifiers in practice and build animation that causes a rectangular view to wobble upon a button click.